rotelok/yaxgui/README.markdown

 -------------

 * Listing 25, 50 most recent runs
-* Display most expensive (cpu), longest running, or highest memory usage runs for the day
+* Display most expensive (cpu), the longest running, or highest memory usage runs for the day

 * It introduces the concept of "Similar" URLs.
 Consider:
   * http://news.example.com/?story=23